Pastoral Care Policy

 1.1 Through the operation of this policy we aim to:

 - Develop and build each pupil’s personal and social development as well as emotional intelligence that is essential for an outstanding and fully rounded educational experience fit for the 21st century.
+Equipping pupils with the skills to succeed socially, emotionally and intellectually.

 - Create a positive environment with high and consistent but realistic expectations.